© Balazs Gardi

 - Migration and Mobilities (15 credits)

-- Researching Development in Practice: Mumbai Unbound (30 credits)
+- Researching Development in Practice: Mumbai Unbound OR Malaysia Emerging (30 credits)*

 - Researching Global Health and Biomedicine (30 credits)*

 The module ‘Researching Global Health and Biomedicine’ includes the opportunity to travel to Geneva, Switzerland to visit institutions and meet individuals involved in the shaping of global health politics.
-The module ‘Researching Development in Practice: Mumbai Unbound’ includes the opportunity to travel to Mumbai, India on fieldwork.
-The dissertation can include fieldwork conducted in the UK or overseas. *
+The modules ‘Researching Development in Practice: Mumbai Unbound OR Malaysia Emerging’ include the opportunity to travel to either India or Malaysia on fieldwork.
+These field trips run in alternate years and require a minimum number of students to register on the modules.
+Students taking field trip modules are responsible for paying the costs of flights, accommodation and living expenses.
+As a guide, in 2016/17, the cost of field trip to Mumbai was approximately £1,200.
+The dissertation can include fieldwork conducted in the UK or overseas.

 For detailed country-specific entry requirements please visit the international section of our website.